layoutBox/PinLayout/README.md

 * Concise syntax.
 Layout most views using a single line.

 * Stateless
 	* The layout system doesn’t add any stored properties to UIViews.
-It simply compute the UIView.frame property, one view at a time.
+It simply computes the UIView.frame property, one view at a time.
 	* Since it is stateless, it can be used with any other layout framework without conflicts.
-Each view can use the layout system that better suit it  (PinLayout, constraint, flexbox, grids, …) A view can be layouted using PinLayout and later with another method/framework.
+Each view can use the layout system that better suit it  (PinLayout, constraints, flexbox, grids, …) A view can be layouted using PinLayout and later with another method/framework.

 * No constraints/No auto-layout
 	* Constraints are verbose and hard for a human brains to understand when there are many views implicated, even with sugar-syntax frameworks.
-	* PinLayout positions views as a designer would explain it (eg: “The TextField is below the Label, aligned left, and is its width match the other view’s width“).
+	* PinLayout positions views as a designer would explain it (eg: “The TextField is below the Label, aligned left, and is its width matches the other view’s width“).
-	* No priorities, simply layout views in the order that make sense.
-No priority required.
+	* No priorities, simply layout views in the order that makes sense.
+No priorities required.

 * Before applying the new sets of attributes, PinLayout always start with the view’s current frame.
 So it’s possible to set the view’s size during the initialization (ex: view.pin.width(100).height(200)), and later only position the view (ex: view.pin.top(10).left(20)).
 This makes PinLayout really animation friendly.

 * Minimize as much as possible calculations and constants when layouting views.

-* Methods matches as much as possible other layouting system, including CSS, flexbox, reactive Flexbox, …
+* Methods match as much as possible other layouting systems, including CSS, flexbox, reactive Flexbox, …
 	* margin, marginHorizontal, marginVertical, marginTop, marginLeft, marginBottom, marginRight
 	* top, left, bottom, right, width, height
-	* As in CSS and flexbox, right and bottom coordinates are offset from container’s view right and bottom edges.
+	* As in CSS and flexbox, right and bottom coordinates are offset from container view's right and bottom edges.

 * Shorter possible commands to layout views, but keeping english phrasing almost valid.